-We are super excited to have some clients back in the clinic with our soft opening!
+We are super excited to have clients continue to come back in the clinic!
 To explain more about our health precautions and ways of working we wanted to make you this simple checklist to give yourself some confidence if you’re considering staying virtual or coming in the clinic.

 Do you feel 100% safe coming into the clinic?